swiftlang/swift-llbuild/docs/development.rst

     These tests are located under `unittests/` and then layed out according to library.
 The tests are written using the [Googletest](https://code.google.com/p/googletest/) framework.

+  **SwiftPM Unit Tests**

+    These tests are located under `unittests/Swift`.
+The tests are written using the XCTest framework.
+Run them by executing `swift test` in the root level.

   All of these tests are run by default (by `lit`) during the build.